 HSPF – Heating Seasonal Performance Factor.
 This rating is used in measuring the heating efficiency of a heat pump – the higher the number, the more efficient the unit.

 Package Unit – A heating and cooling system contained in one outdoor unit.
-A package unit is typically installed beside, on the roof or sometimes in the attic of a home or business.
-Package units are not a common residential application in the greater Kansas City metropolitan area but are common for light commercial application.
+A package unit is typically installed beside, on the roof of, or sometimes in the attic of a home or business.
+Package units are not common in residential applications in the greater Kansas City area but are common for light commercial application.

 Refrigerant – A chemical that produces a refrigerating effect while expanding and vaporizing.
 The two most common types of refrigerant are R-22 and R-410A.
 Refrigerant is regulated by the EPA so make sure anyone dealing with your AC or heat pump is appropriately certified.
 R-22 is being phased out to protect the ozone.
-No new equipment will be manufactured with R-22 after 2010 and manufacture of R-22 will be phased out completely by 2020.
-We strongly recommend you consider purchasing a R-410A system if you are purchasing a new system.
+No new equipment will be manufactured with R-22 after 2010 and the manufacturing of R-22 has been phased out completely (as of 2020).
+We strongly recommend you consider purchasing an R-410A system if you are purchasing a new system.
 From a practical standpoint, as R-22 is phased out, it will become more and more expensive.

 Split System – The combination of an outdoor unit (air conditioner or heat pump) with an indoor unit (furnace or air handler).
 Split systems must be matched for optimum efficiency.
 Split systems are the most common type of system in our geographic area.

 Thermostat – Also called a comfort control, a thermostat consists of a series of sensors and relays that monitor and control the functions of a heating and cooling system.
 The thermostat is like the brain of your heating and cooling system.
-Thermostats have become amazingly “intelligent” and user friendly over the last few years.
-Programmable features and sensors which gauge humidity, need for more heat during start up, etc. are now available.
+Thermostats have become amazingly “intelligent” and user-friendly over the last few years.
+Programmable features and sensors that gauge humidity, need for more heat during start up, etc. are now available.
 Large digit thermostats are available for the elderly and visually impaired.